Sitili Tupouniua: 2021

 He played a total of 24 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
 The Roosters were eliminated from the second week of the finals losing to Manly 42-6.

 2022

 In round 18 of the 2022 NRL season, Tupouniua was taken from the field during the Sydney Roosters 54-26 victory over St. George Illawarra with a knee injury.

 It was later announced that Tupounia would miss the remainder of the 2022 NRL season with an ACL injury.

 2023

 He played eight matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.

 2024

-On 1 July, Tupouniua would sign a four-year deal to join the Canterbury Bulldogs from 2025 onwards.
+On 1 July, Tupouniua would sign a four-year deal to join Canterbury from 2025 onwards.
 He played a total of 21 matches for the Roosters in the 2024 NRL season including their preliminary final loss against Melbourne.